LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### What's an automatic transfer?

 Automatic transfers use "bot transfer groups" to support the discovery of bots that are qualified to handle requests and accept transfers.
 You create the groups and assign bots to them.
 A bot can be a member of a single group.
 As a member, whenever the bot receives a request that it can't handle itself, it automatically checks *within its group* for a bot that can.
-If the bot discovers a capable bot, the transfer happens automatically.
+If the bot discovers a capable bot, transfer of the conversation happens automatically.

 <img style="width:650px" src="img/ConvoBuilder/bots_collab5.png">